 A loved one may not die at the spot after getting hit by a commercial vehicle.
 They may be taken to a hospital for treatment and eventually die due to their injuries.
 In that case, you’ll incur medical expenses for your loved one’s treatment.
 A wrongful death lawsuit can help you receive compensation for these medical expenses.
 You’ll have to provide a record of treatment and medical bills to the court so that they calculate the compensation you are entitled to.

-If your loved one was the bread-winner of the family, you may be able to get compensated for the lost wages.
+If your loved one was the wage-earner of the family, you may be able to get compensated for the lost wages.
 Paystubs will be required to determine the compensatory amount.

 Pain and Suffering